-Part III, CMFD with 3D System Codes and Commercial CFD Codes, is attached to both Parts IIA and IIB.
-The participants will hear about the latest developments in 3D TH system codes, and commercial code developers discuss their products for both nuclear and other applications.
+Part III, CMFD with 3D System Codes, is attached to both Parts IIA and IIB.
+The participants will hear about the latest developments in 3D TH system codes.

 The emphasis in these courses is on

 - A condensed, critical, and updated view of basic knowledge and future developments, in relation to systems and phenomena encountered in industrial applications - Trends in modelling, design, analysis, CFD / CMFD methods and experimentation - · Sources of information, data and correlations - Availability as well as limitations of modern modelling and computational techniques and codes - Interdisciplinary transfer of knowledge from one area of applications to another